 BE IT RESOLVED THAT the Liberal Party of Canada, through its membership, national board, and elected representatives, at the 2014 Biennial Convention openly and with regret acknowledge that ‘The White Paper’ of 1969 was a serious mistake for the Party to consider and officially renounce what it stands for;

-BE IT FURTHER RESOLVED THAT the Liberal Party of Canada will not repeat the mistakes of the past and strive for meaningful consultation when considering legislation and policy that impact the rights of Indigenous peoples.
+>BE IT FURTHER RESOLVED THAT the Liberal Party of Canada will not repeat the mistakes of the past and strive for meaningful consultation when considering legislation and policy that impact the rights of Indigenous peoples.

 It will be interesting to see the reaction of Indigenous Peoples in Canada in the days and months ahead.
-From a working effectively perspective, there is much value in relationships and to maintain them on occasion requires acknowledgement and a commitment to move forward in new way both of which we see reflected in the Resolution.
+From a working effectively perspective, there is much value in relationships and to maintain them on occasion requires acknowledgement and a commitment to move forward in new ways both of which we see reflected in the Resolution.
 I believe practitioners can apply this acknowledgement approach to everything they do as opposed to trying to ignore or deflect problems.

-If you are interested in learning more about the history of Indigenous Peoples and how it can impact your engagement, check out our Indigenous awareness training.
+If you are interested in learning more about the history of Indigenous Peoples and how it can impact your engagement, check out our Indigenous Awareness training.